yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Attention: Opt Out Dept., 848 N. Rainbow Blvd., Suite 20, Las Vegas, NV 89107.
 (Opt-out instructions are posted here: [http://info.persopo.com/opt-out.html](http://info.persopo.com/opt-out.html)).

 ### ☠ Pipl
 Go to [https://pipl.com](https://pipl.com/) to find your data.
 Opt out from Pipl at [https://pipl.com/personal-information-removal-request](https://pipl.com/personal-information-removal-request).
 Then, remove your information from any sites it’s aggregated from.
+You can also email support at [support@pipl.com] (mailto:support@pipl.com).

 ### Private Eye
 Look for your info here: [https://www.privateeye.com/](https://www.privateeye.com/static/view/optout/) Opt out here: [https://www.privateeye.com/static/view/optout/](https://www.privateeye.com/static/view/optout/).
 You can also skip the first part and head to the second.
 This site will also take you to PeopleFinders, so you can opt out of that, too.